jakop345/gitlab-ee/doc/workflow/forking_workflow.md

 ![Selecting branches](forking/branch_select.png)

 You can then assign the merge request to someone to have them review your changes.
-Upon pressing the 'Accept Merge Request' button, your changes will be added to the repository and branch you're merging into.
+Upon pressing the 'Merge' button, your changes will be added to the repository and branch you're merging into.

 ![New merge request](forking/merge_request.png)